 - Getting unbiased feedback on performance.
 A tool like manggamirror doesn’t sugarcoat things.
 It gives you the truth.

-So, why do you need one?
-Because it saves you time, helps you improve faster, and gives you the kind of feedback that can make a real difference in your gameplay.
+So why do you need one?
+It saves you time, helps you improve faster, and gives you the kind of feedback that can make a real difference in your gameplay.

-Automated Event Tagging, and this is a game-changer.
+Automated Event Tagging—and it really does change how you review footage.
 The tool should automatically mark key moments like kills, deaths, ability usage, and objective plays.

 It saves you a ton of time.